WHAT IS Interstitial Cystitis

 Under anesthesia, a camera is inserted into the bladder, and the bladder is distended with sterile water (hydrodistention).
 This procedure allows the doctor to examine the inside of the bladder and perform a biopsy, if necessary.
 Cystoscopy is often performed with laparoscopy in patients with pelvic pain.

 Abnormal findings on cystoscopy are helpful to support the diagnosis of IC.
-These findings include reddened lesions (Hunner lesions) and small red spots on the lining of the bladder.
+These findings include reddened lesions (Hunner’s lesions) and small red spots on the lining of the bladder.

-Interstitial Cystitis is a chronic pain syndrome, and there is no treatment that is curative.
+IC is a chronic pain syndrome, and there is no treatment that is curative.
+Treatments that may improve symptoms include lifestyle changes, medications, or procedures.
+Initial treatment of IC includes dietary changes such as increasing fluid intake and reducing alcohol and caffeine consumption.
+A second approach will include physical therapy and medications including ibuprofen, pentosan polysulfate, or amitriptyline.
+Beyond those treatment options, different surgeries may be recommended, such as bladder distention, nerve stimulation, and urinary diversion.
 There is no consensus on appropriate treatment of IC because the cause of this condition is unknown, the symptoms vary across patients, and there is not enough scientific evidence on the safety and effectiveness of treatments.
-No treatment is consistently providing relief for all patients.
-The goal of IC management is to provide relief of symptoms, in order to achieve an adequate quality of life.
+No treatment has consistently provided relief for all patients.
+The goal of IC management is to provide relief of symptoms in order to achieve an adequate quality of life.

-Initial therapy of IC is focused on self-care and the change in behavior to control the symptoms of IC.
-Such strategies include:
+Initial therapy for IC is focused on self-care and changes in lifestyle and behavior to control the symptoms.

 - Application of local heat or cold over the bladder or perineum

-- Avoiding irritant food or beverages such as caffeine, alcohol, artificial sweeteners, hot peppers
+- Avoiding irritant food or beverages, such as caffeine, alcohol, artificial sweeteners, and hot peppers

-- Fluid and voiding: Patients who experience worsening of symptoms with concentrated urine should increase fluid intake.
-Others experience pain with bladder filling and may find that fluid restriction provides some relief.
+- Fluid and voiding: Patients who experience worsening of symptoms with concentrated urine should increase fluid intake

-Second-line therapy may be time-consuming and usually requires a referral to a specialist.
+Second-line therapy for IC may be time-consuming and usually requires a referral to a specialist.

-- Physical therapy: This may be helpful for patients who experience pelvic floor muscle tenderness upon examination.
-Pelvic floor physical therapy includes treatment of the tender points.
-Pelvic floor physical therapists in the US can be found through the American Physical Therapy Association.
+- Pelvic floor physical therapy includes treatment of the tender points; pelvic floor physical therapists in the US can be found through the American Physical Therapy Association

-- Elavil can be used as an initial treatment.
-This drug is most effective at higher doses but may not be well-tolerated due to side effects.
+- This drug is most effective at higher doses but may not be well-tolerated due to side effects

-- Elmiron is reasonable for patients for whom Elavil is not effective or causes bothersome side effects.
-Elmiron is the only drug that has been approved by the FDA for treatment of IC.
+- Elmiron is reasonable for patients for whom Elavil is not effective or causes bothersome side effects

-- InterStim: Implantable device that transmits electrical pulse to the sacral nerve located in the lower back.
+InterStim is an implantable device that transmits electrical pulses to the sacral nerve located in the lower back.
 This device has been approved by the FDA for the treatment of urinary urgency and frequency, but not for the treatment of IC.